-The C-SPY ST-LINK driver and a ST-LINK debug probe with an SWD interface between the debug probe and the target system
+• The C-SPY ST-LINK driver and a ST-LINK debug probe with an SWD interface between the debug probe and the target system

-Each row in this area displays the type and the number of accesses to each memory location or area in these columns:
+Each row in this area displays the type and the number of accesses to each memory location or area in these columns; and summary information is listed at the bottom of the display area:

 The name of the data object you have selected to log accesses to.
 To specify what data object you want to log accesses to, use the Data Log breakpoint dialog box.
-See Data Log breakpoints, page 125.
+See Data Log breakpoints, page 127.